 The most expensive habit in masters cycling is the one that says "I'll add strength when I have time."
 After 50, the time you save by skipping the gym is not free time.
 It is borrowed against the version of you who is no longer riding.
 Spending 90 minutes twice a week is the rate at which you keep the version that is.

-For the wider masters context, see the masters cycling training report 2026 and the getting faster after 40 guide; for the underlying meta-analysis, the new study confirming heavy strength training beats more miles after 40 post is the cleanest read.
+For the wider masters context, see the masters cycling training report 2026 and the getting faster after 40 guide; for the underlying meta-analysis, the study on strength training and miles after 40 post is the cleanest read.

 Got a specific question — when to schedule sessions around long rides, how to programme around an existing knee niggle, whether to use machines vs free weights?
 Ask Roadman for an answer drawn from the actual S&C and masters conversations on the podcast.